Continuous Integration (CI) Testing Maintenance Tasks¶

 To modify a shared configuration, it must be changed in the appropriate

-Create a branch there, modify the job entry, and create a pull request.
+there, modify the job entry, and create a pull request.

 Important

-Build spec information used in RAJA GitLab CI pipelines
+Build spec information used in RAJA GitLab CI pipelines must

-must exist in the compilers.yaml
+exist in the compilers.yaml file and/or packages.yaml file for the

-the RADIUSS Spack Configs repo.
+appropriate system type in the RADIUSS Spack Configs repo.

 Changing run parameters¶

-The parameters for each system/scheduler on which we run GitLab CI for
+The parameters for each system/scheduler on which we run GitLab CI for RAJA,

-RAJA, such as job time limits, resource allocations, etc. are defined in the
+such as job time limits, resource allocations, etc. are defined in the

-necessary.
+unless absolutely necessary.

-default allotted time for jobs on a machine.
+the default allotted time for jobs on a machine.
 In this case, the time for the

 job can be adjusted in the job entry in the associated

+RAJA/.gitlab/jobs/<MACHINE>.yml file.
 For example:

 gcc_8_1_0: